 Toaster Oven Recipes – Baked French Toast

-If you’ve got an egg and some sandwich bread, you can whip up a quick, delicious breakfast in your toaster oven with a minimum of fuss and mess.
+If you’ve got an egg and some hefty bread, you can whip up a quick, delicious breakfast in your toaster oven with a minimum of fuss and mess.
 This Baked French Toast recipe is perfect for your toaster oven, producing four slices of crispy, not soggy, French toast in about 15 minutes.

 This technique can also be used in your regular oven when you need to feed an army.
 But I find it perfect for feeding just Dwaine and I on one of these cold Colorado mornings.